ashudeep/ashudeep.github.io/_pages/about.md

 ---
  I am a Ph.D.
 Candidate in Computer Science at Cornell University in Ithaca, NY.
 I am advised by [Thorsten Joachims](http://www.cs.cornell.edu/people/tj/){:target="\_blank"}.
 I am fortunate to have [Solon Barocas](http://solon.barocas.org/), [Karthik Sridharan](https://www.cs.cornell.edu/~sridharan/){:target="\_blank"} and [David Mimno](https://mimno.infosci.cornell.edu/){:target="\_blank"} on my dissertation committee.

+  My research spans the broad areas of Machine Learning, Recommender Systems and Information Retrieval.
+Some aspects of my research and training have been:
+  * Building machine learning models and algorithms to **learn from interactive user feedback** in user-facing platforms such as search and recommendation.
+  * **Fairness and Responsibility** aspects of Recommender Systems considering fair distribution of opportunity for the both the users as well as the items.

-  My research focuses on **Fairness and Responsibility** aspects of Machine Learning algorithms for **Search and Recommendation systems**.
-Through my research, I envision these search and recommendation systems to form the foundation for building economically sustainable multistakeholder platforms.
-In my research, I have developed notions and algorithms for fair distribution of opportunity and benefits for the both the users as well as the content providers.
+  Through my research, I envision search and recommendation systems to form the **foundation of economically sustainable multistakeholder online platforms** which ensure utility, fairness and safety for the users as well as the creators and producers.

-  During my Ph.D., I have completed internships at Google Brain, Facebook Research and Microsoft Research where I had the opportunity to collaborate closely with [Alex Beutel](http://alexbeutel.com/), [Fernando Diaz](https://fernando.diaz.nyc/), [John Langford](https://www.microsoft.com/en-us/research/people/jcl/).
-Previously, I was an undergraduate student at Indian Institute of Technology (IIT) Kanpur, and also spent a summer at Carnegie Mellon University.
+  During my Ph.D., I have completed internships at Google Brain, Facebook Research and Microsoft Research where I had the opportunity to collaborate closely with [Alex Beutel](http://alexbeutel.com/), [Fernando Diaz](https://fernando.diaz.nyc/), [Khalid El-Arini](http://www.khalidelarini.com/), [John Langford](https://www.microsoft.com/en-us/research/people/jcl/).
+Previously, I was an undergraduate student at Indian Institute of Technology (IIT) Kanpur, and also spent a summer at Carnegie Mellon University doing research on Natural Language Processing.
 You can find more information in the [resume](/assets/pdf/Resume_Ashudeep.pdf/).

 ---